 Health Services: Administering temporary public building assessment and approval, liquor applications and comments, temporary food applications and permits, noise management and exemptions.
-Health permit fees will not be waived, and are not included in the in kind support.
-Ranger Services: Close View Street and Rosemount Car Parks, and hood street signs for the road closures on Angove Street (between Daphne Street and Waste Services: Fitzgerald Street) and part of Woodville Street as per previous years.
+Health permit fees will for the road closures on Angove Street (between Daphne Street and Fitzgerald Street) and part of Woodville Street as per previous years.
 To provide additional bins and waste removal service.
 The event is responsible for removal of recyclable waste and any skip bins.